We’re all so used to powerlines being part of our neighbourhood landscape that it's sometimes easy to forget they’re there.

 Never touch a powerline with any part of your body – even if you think it may not be live.

-Fallen powerlines can be deadly.
+Fallen and damaged powerlines can be deadly.
 You need to keep well away from them and any objects like fences or trees that may be in contact with the wires.
 If you see fallen or low hanging powerlines stay at least 10 metres away for your own safety.
-Always assume a fallen powerline is live and report it to us right away.
+Always assume a fallen or damaged powerline is live and report it to us right away.

 Faults & emergencies: 132 099